ankit1519/theme-switcher-using-reactjs/README.md

 # theme Switcher
-## use of context API in this project to manage stage across components
+## use of context API in this project to manage state across components